Research on CBD and Perimenopause Anxiety

 BDNF is all over anxiety (maybe even more important than serotonin as a root cause).

-Can CBD affect BDNF function?
+Can CBD affect the BDNF function?

 Cannabidiol Induces Rapid and Sustained Antidepressant-Like Effects Through Increased BDNF Signaling and Synaptogenesis in the Prefrontal Cortex.